 Investments in subsidiary is stated at cost.
-Any impairment in the value of the investment is recognised by reducing the carrying amount of the investment to its recoverable amount and charging the difference to the statement of profit or loss and other comprehensive income.
+Any impairment in the value of the investment is recognised by reducing the carrying amount of the investment to its recoverable amount and charging the difference to profit or loss.

-On disposal of an investment the difference between the net disposal proceeds and the carrying amount is charged or credited to the statement of profit or loss and other comprehensive income.
+On disposal of an investment the difference between the net disposal proceeds and the carrying amount is charged or credited to profit or loss.